Universality for critical heavy-tailed network models: Metric structure of maximal components: Critical percolation on the configuration model

-When $\nu>1$, $\CM$ is super-critical in the sense that there exists a unique \emph{giant} component whp and when $\nu<1$, all the components have size $\oP(n)$ and $\CM$ is subcritical.
-In this paper, we will always assume that
+When $\nu>1$, $\CM$ is supercritical in the sense that there exists a unique \emph{giant} component with high probability, and when $\nu<1$, all the components have size $o(n)$ with high probability and $\CM$ is subcritical.
+In this paper, when considering percolation on $\CM$, we will always assume that

 Percolation refers to deleting each edge of a graph independently with probability $1-p$.
-In case of percolation on random graphs, the deletion of edges are also independent from the underlying graph.
-Let $\CMP$, and $\mathrm{UM}_n(\bld{d},p_n)$ denote the graphs obtained from percolation with probability $p_n$ on the graphs $\mathrm{CM}_n(\boldsymbol{d})$ and $\mathrm{UM}_n(\bld{d})$, respectively.
+In the case of percolation on random graphs, the deletion of edges is also independent from the underlying graph.
+Let $\CMP$ and $\mathrm{UM}_n(\bld{d},p_n)$ denote the graphs obtained from percolation with probability $p_n$ on the graphs $\mathrm{CM}_n(\boldsymbol{d})$ and $\mathrm{UM}_n(\bld{d})$, respectively.
 For $p_n\to p$, it was shown in \cite{J09} that the critical point for the phase transition of the component sizes is $p=1/\nu$.
-The critical window for percolation was studied in \cite{DHLS15,DHLS16} to obtain the asymptotics of the largest component sizes.
-In the infinite third-moment setting, $\CMP$ lies in the critical window when
+The critical window for percolation was studied in \cite{DHLS16,DHLS15} to obtain the asymptotics of the largest component sizes and their surplus edges.
+In the infinite third-moment setting, $\CMP$ lies in the critical window when, for some $\lambda\in\R$,